jstayton/jquery-manifest/README.md

 Once you have autocomplete results working through Marco Polo, select a few of those results for submission.
-Manifest stores each item value in an array named after the text input field.
-In the case of this example, the field name is _recipients_, so the array of values is named _recipients\_values_.
+Manifest stores each item value in an array named after the text input.
+In the case of this example, the input's name is _recipients_, so the array of values is named _recipients\_values_.
 If you dump the values of this array in PHP (_$\_POST['recipients\_values']_), the results will look something like this: